 The biggest eSports event last year was the League of Legends World Championships final, which attracted more than 35 million viewers on Twitch!

 HOW TO BET ON eSPORTS?
 Since eSports is one of the largest sports globally, attracting more fans than traditional sports such as American football and basketball, gambling companies are starting to offer the opportunity to place bets on eSports tournaments all around the world.

 We have created a section called "eSports Betting Sites".
 Please visit it in order to have an up to date overview of the the best bookmakers offering the possibility to bet on eSports, including the best promotions and welcome bonuses for new customers.
+Visit e-godds for more info.
 Unfortunately, if you live in the United States, your chances of getting in on the action are slim because online gambling is illegal in most states.

 How to bet on E-Sports

 1. Visit one of the more reputable e-sports betting sites listed here